frictionlessdata/datapackage-r/README.md

 dataPackage = Package.load()
 ```

-Now we're ready to infer a data package descriptor based on data files we have.
+Now we’re ready to infer a data package descriptor based on data files
+we have.
 Because we have two csv files we use glob pattern `csv`:

 ``` r
 jsonlite::toJSON(dataPackage$infer('csv'), pretty = TRUE)